 Prior to joining SGB, Anne represented children in civil legal service matters, dependencies and offender proceedings.
 She has experience representing people with a broad range of physical, mental, and cognitive disabilities.
 Anne has spent over 10 years representing individuals who have complex medical and legal problems.
 She has extensive litigation experience, including both jury and bench trials.

 Anne has helped hundreds of disabled people get Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) benefits they deserve.
 She represents people at all stages of the process from initial applications to contested disability hearings to lawsuits in Federal Court.
-Anne represents Social Security clients with all types of disabilities including: depression, anxiety, arthritis, chronic pain, lupus, fibromyalgia, and chronic fatigue syndrome just to name a few.
+Anne represents Social Security clients with all types of disabilities including: depression, anxiety, chronic pain, lupus, rheumatoid arthritis, and chronic fatigue syndrome just to name a few.

 Anne has represented women who have been harmed by Transvaginal Mesh (TVM).
 She has fought to help these women who suffered pain, scarring, infection, and other serious physical and emotional injuries due to faulty TVM products.
 She has also represented victims of sexual abuse when the system set up to protect the vulnerable ends up failing.
-This would include children abused at school and in foster care.
+This would include children sexually abused at school and in foster care.

 Anne is a highly respected attorney.
 She has trained lawyers and judges on how to practice Social Security Disability law.
 Anne has received numerous awards for her community service work, including the Harry S. Truman Public Service Scholarship Award and a New York University School of Law Community Service Award.
 She was also a Root-Tilden-Snow Public Service Scholar at NYU School of Law.
 Anne is currently on the Board of Directors of Solid Ground.